langchain-ai/langgraph/docs/docs/concepts/index.md

 A checkpoint represents the state of a `thread` within a (potentially) multi-turn interaction between your application and a user (or users or other systems).
 Checkpoints that are made _within_ a single run will have a set of `next` nodes that will be executed when starting from this state.
 Checkpoints that are made at the end of a given run are identical, except there are no `next` nodes to transition to (the graph is awaiting user input).

 Checkpointing supports chat memory and much more, letting you tag and persist every state your system has taken, regardless of whether it is within a single run or across many turns.
-Let's explore a bit why that is useful:
+Let's explore a bit why that is useful.

 #### Single-turn Memory